 Failure to Comply

-The judicial system, which adjudicates alleged violations of UMW’s Code of Conduct, consists of the Office of Judicial Affairs and Community Responsibility, the Judicial Review Board, the Student Conduct Hearing Board, Residence Life staff, the Dean of Student Life, the Vice President for Student Affairs, and the President of the University.
-Members of the judicial system treat all students with fairness, impartiality, and appropriate confidentiality.
-Members of the judicial system uphold institutional regulations in their conduct and perform their duties in an exemplary manner.
+The student conduct system, which adjudicates alleged violations of UMW’s Code of Conduct, consists of the Office of Student Conduct and Community Responsibility, the Student Conduct Review Board, Office of Residence Life & Housing, Office of Transfer and Off-Campus Student Services, the Dean of Student Life, the Vice President for Student Affairs, and the President of the University.
+Members of the student conduct system treat all students with fairness, impartiality, and appropriate confidentiality.
+Members of the student conduct system uphold institutional regulations in their conduct and perform their duties in an exemplary manner.

-Violations of civil or criminal law are subject to University adjudication in cases where the interests of the University may be affected, (as judged by proper authorities to be the case).
-Participants in this decision may include the Director of Judicial Affairs and Community Responsibility, Dean of Student Life, and/or the Vice President for Student Affairs (or designee).
+Violations of civil or criminal law are subject to University adjudication in cases where the interests of the University may be affected (as judged by proper authorities to be the case).
+Participants in this decision may include the Director of Student Conduct and Responsibility, the Dean of Student Life, and/or the Vice President for Student Affairs (or designee).

 Adjudication of Off-Campus Incidents

-Philosophy: The conduct of UMW students away from campus has an impact not just on those students involved, but also on UMW peers and on members of the greater Fredericksburg community.
-Holding students accountable, through the judicial system, for off-campus conduct (resulting in arrest or citation) is a standard process in higher education resulting in positive learning outcomes for students and favorable town-gown relationships.
-UMW’s judicial process is an educational tool to support student learning and is intended to perpetuate life skills and citizenship through accountability.
+Students are expected to adhere to the Code of Conduct both on and off campus.
+The conduct of UMW students away from campus has an impact not just on those students involved, but also on UMW peers and on members of the greater Fredericksburg community.
+Holding students accountable, through the conduct system, for off-campus conduct (particularly when it results in arrest or citation) is a standard process in higher education resulting in positive learning outcomes for students and favorable town-gown relationships.
+UMW’s conduct process is an educational tool to support student learning and is intended to perpetuate life skills and citizenship through accountability.

-Process: UMW will adjudicate off-campus violations when the conduct has an equivalent in the Code of Conduct.
+UMW will adjudicate off-campus violations when the conduct has an equivalent in the Code of Conduct.
 For example, if a student is arrested or cited for being “drunk in public,” he or she could be charged with violating UMW’s policy related to alcohol intoxication.
 If a student is charged with public urination, he or she could be charged with violating UMW’s policy related to disorderly conduct.
 This information will typically come to the University through official police communication.
-The incident will be adjudicated by an administrator or by the Judicial Review Board (or Student Conduct Hearing Board) as noted in the judicial hearing procedures.
+The incident will be adjudicated by an administrator or by the Student Conduct Review Board as noted in the conduct hearing procedures.